 BCA’s new generation of avalanche airbags – the Float Speed 2.0 avalanche airbag system – are now in stock and ready to order.

-BCA previewed the 2.0 system a few months ago at our trade shows in the U.S., Japan, and Europe.
-In this video from the ISPO Munich show, Swedish freeskiing journalist Jens Nyström grills BCA VP Bruce Edgerly on the packs’ “freeride friendliness.”
-Edge and Jens verified their versatility by each performing a mute and Japan grab, respectively.
-Seriously while the Float Speed packs were mainly designed for fast, light backcountry skiing, their newly shaved weight and size do make them just as ideal for aggressive freeriding.
-(If you’re wondering about the “plumbing” comments, Edge was answering Jens’s question about why BCA Float packs are lighter and more reliable than ABS dual-airbag packs.)
+In this video, Swedish freeskiing journalist Jens Nyström interviews BCA VP Bruce Edgerly on the packs’ “freeride friendliness.”
+Edge and Jens verify their versatility of the new Float Speed 2.0 avalanche airbag packs by each performing a mute and Japan grab (ski tricks), respectively.
+Seriously though – while the Float Speed packs were mainly designed for fast, light backcountry skiing, their newly shaved weight and size do make them just as ideal for aggressive freeriding.

 Video produced by http://stompittutorials.com. @stompittutorials.